TheDcoder/mapmywindows/README.md

 For more use `mapmywindows -h` to display the help text with usage syntax and options.

+## Download

+Binary packages are available on the [releases](https://github.com/TheDcoder/mapmywindows/releases) page, but may fail to run due to missing dependencies or differences between OS distributions, the packages are compiled in Fedora.
+Especially the library `libxdo` might be missing and you may have to install it before mapmywindows works.

 ## Compiling and Installing

 I have developed and tested exclusively on Fedora KDE Spin, so these instructions should work well if you are using Fedora.